maxbortone/GPSForge/README.md

-# AR-qGPS
+# GPSForge

-This repository holds the code to train and test the autoregressive form of the qGPS Ansatz, as well as its original formulation.
+GPSForge is a battle-hardened library for training wavefunction models based on the [Gaussian Process State](https://link.aps.org/doi/10.1103/PhysRevResearch.4.023126) with Variational Monte Carlo, with a particular focus on challenging quantum chemical systems.
-Both models are implemented in [GPSKet](https://github.com/BoothGroup/GPSKet), a plugin for the [NetKet](https://github.com/netket/netket) framework, which uses [JAX](https://github.com/google/jax) to build machine-learning models of wavefunction Ansatze for quantum many-body problems.
+All the models are implemented in [GPSKet](https://github.com/BoothGroup/GPSKet), a plugin for the [NetKet](https://github.com/netket/netket) framework, which uses [JAX](https://github.com/google/jax) to build machine-learning models of wavefunction Ansatze for quantum many-body problems.
+The library takes a modular approach for quick and reproducible experimentation.

 ## Installation and Usage